matthewegyed/BlockchainGambit/README.md

 ## Results

-The project successfully implements a playable on-chain chess game with the following features:
+The project currently implements most features of a playable on-chain chess game with the following capabilities at various stages of development:

 -   **Compact Storage:** Achieved the goal of storing the game state within a single `uint256`.
 -   **Full Move Validation:** Supports and validates all standard chess moves, including castling, en passant, and pawn promotion, directly on-chain.